 Some mothers prefer to center the breast flanges on the nipple and areola first and

-Start the pump at the low/minimal suction setting and gradually move the setting to
+Start the pump at the low or minimal suction setting.
+Gradually move the setting to

 increase the level of suction.
 The level usually is set as high as comfort allows.

 Decrease the suction if it causes discomfort.

 Suction can't be maintained if the seal of the flange on the breast is broken, so